badzianga/Quack/README.md

 Since Quack Engine is still in development, it doesn't have many features.
 However, for now, it allows you to:
 - create your own Engine-derived class with auto-called methods
 - create a scene with objects to which you can connect components (Mesh, Camera)
-- render pre-defined meshes (plane, cube)
+- render pre-defined meshes (plane, cube, sphere)
 - transform objects on the scene
-- use global direction light applied to all object
+- use global direction light applied to all objects
 - load .obj files as meshes to render

 ## Usage Example